 Space Alien Shape Clip Cards!
 Students identify the shape and clip the matching shape alien.
-Usuing clothespins sneaks in more fine motor work too.
+Using clothespins sneaks in more fine motor work too.

-So my little learners always have the option to play the game their own way.
-As long as they are learning something I’m a happy teacher.
-Typically for this game students roll the dice, build a cube tower with the corresponding number of cubes, and place it on the number.
+My little learners always have the option to play the game their own way.
+As long as they are learning something, I’m a happy teacher!
+Typically for this game, students roll the dice, build a cube tower with the corresponding number of cubes and place it on the number.
 This group of students decided to roll the dice and cover the corresponding number.

 Check out this space station a few students built.
 I challenged them to build a space station that was taller than them and they did!
 Giving students STEM challenges, forces students make a plan and have an end goal.
-Even though our little learners may not draw out detailed plans they still are making one in their heads and making changes as they go.
+Even though our little learners may not draw out detailed plans, they still are making ones in their heads and making changes as they go.

 Space Themed Art

 Constellation Art!
 Set out this FREE Constellation book to inspire students to create their own constellations on black paper using start stickers and white crayons!
 You can even sneak in some math and talk about how a constellations are like a maps in the sky.

 Planet Art!
 Students roll paint-covered marbles in a box or lid to create beautiful planets!
 You can have students cut out the circles using a stencil, or you can cut them out beforehand.